 There is a small panel on top of the discharge valves with a compound gauge, tachometer and discharge gauge.
 One way to distinguish a Commando made by General from a Howe Commando is that the Howe units have the compound gauge on top of the intake, and discharge gauge above the discharge valves.

-The builder's plate on the cowl, as well as the tubing welded to the front bumper, are other quick ways to identify a Commando built by General.
+The builder's plate on the driver's side cowl, as well as the tubing attached to the front bumper, are other quick ways to identify a Commando built by General.

 Gary says, "As I understand it, General and later Howe produced the Commandos.
 My Commando is identical to the ones in the literature and others which I have located, in the layout, cabinetry, and equipment which was originally mounted on it."